ykai012/ZYCS-IMG/README.md

 ![Sudden Rain and Heavy Mountains Picture Bed](https://uxiaohan.github.io/v2/2024/07/1721640649.png)
 ![Sudden Rain and Heavy Mountains Picture Bed](https://uxiaohan.github.io/v2/2024/07/1721640656.png)

 ### Features

-- Unlimited image storage, you can upload an unlimited number of images to `Imgur`
+- Unlimited image storage, you can upload an unlimited number of images to `Telegraph`

 - No need to purchase a server, hosted on `Cloudflare Pages`, 100,000 requests per day